 If you love the classic spinach and artichoke dip, but want to skip the dairy and add more aesthetic appeal, then Gabrielle St. Claire‘s little Cheesy Spinach and Artichoke Dip Cups are for you!
 Using vegan mayonnaise, Parmesan, sour cream, and cream cheese, they perfectly recreate that deliciously creamy taste and texture you get from spinach and artichoke dip while the baked wonton wrappers add a pleasant crunch.
 These little guys are perfect for entertaining and will probably disappear in an instant, so be sure to make a big batch if you’re entertaining.

 Source: Indian Tofu Paratha Pocket Bites

-	Anupama Paliwal‘s spicy and delicious Indian Tofu Paratha Pocket Bites are a wholesome meal or snack that pair perfectly with the chilled dairy-free raita.
-A mixture of Indian-spiced, crumbled tofu and mashed kidney beans are stuffed into homemade paratha or Indian whole wheat flatbread.
+Anupama Paliwal‘s spicy and delicious Indian Tofu Paratha Pocket Bites are a wholesome meal or snack that pairs perfectly with the chilled dairy-free raita.
+A mixture of Indian-spiced, crumbled tofu, and mashed kidney beans are stuffed into homemade paratha or Indian whole wheat flatbread.
 It’s warm and spicy, yet not too hot, and so delicious.